How we helped Tummy2Mummy win an abusive registration dispute

 We launched a dispute on behalf of our client with Nominet, the UK’s domain name registry.
 Donna has now successfully managed to get the domain name transferred back to her.

-She thanked Harper James: ‘Lindsay and the team provided us with clear and expert advice from start to finish.
+She thanked Harper James: ‘The team provided us with clear and expert advice from start to finish.
 They helped us resolve what was a very stressful situation.
 I’d recommend the service they provide to anyone who ever finds themselves in the same situation.’

 Like Tummy2Mummy, many other companies are impacted by abusive registration each year, which can hand those behind the abuse an unfair commercial advantage.